Fleetwood: 19th century

 Burton designed two lighthouses for the town: The Upper Lighthouse, usually referred to as the Pharos (after the Pharos of Alexandria in Egypt, one of the Seven Wonders of the Ancient World), can be seen for 13 mi and Beach Lighthouse is visible for 9 mi.
 Both opened in 1840.
 A third lighthouse, Wyre Light, built in 1839–40 by blind engineer Alexander Mitchell, offshore on the northeast corner of North Wharf, was the first screw pile lighthouse to be built in Great Britain.
 Fleetwood is the only town in the United Kingdom to possess three lighthouses and the two within the town itself remain fully operational.
 Wyre Light has now fallen into a state of disrepair.

-Fleetwood Market, still a prominent permanent market, first opened in 1840.
+Fleetwood Market, still a prominent permanent market, was established in 1840.

 By 1838, Hesketh-Fleetwood had run into serious financial difficulties, with costs for the railway in particular ultimately exceeding £300,000.
 He had numerous financial arguments with Frederick Kemp, who borrowed against the estate revenues to finance the expansion of the town, and was suspected of taking financial advantage of Sir Peter.
 Hesketh-Fleetwood became short of cash and was forced to mortgage his properties.
 Depressed, he gradually withdrew from the project, and by 1844 he had been obliged to sell much of his estate.
 He leased Rossall Hall itself to the Church of England, which intended to set up a boarding school as a North of England equivalent of Marlborough School.
 Under the auspices of Rev. St. Vincent Beechey, the vicar of Fleetwood, it was to become Rossall School.
 Virtually bankrupt, Hesketh-Fleetwood retired to Brighton, giving up his parliamentary obligations in 1847.
 Meanwhile, Kemp's influence expanded.
 He had set up the Fleetwood Estates Company to manage the land, and the North Lancashire Steam Navigation Company in 1843 to manage the expanding steamer trade.
 However, by the late 1850s, the combination of the new western railway route and the rise of neighbouring Blackpool as a prominent seaside resort signalled a decline in the town's fortunes.